LumingSun/ML4DB-paper-list/README.md

 * A Unified Transferable Model for ML-Enhanced DBMS (CIDR 2021)
 * Balsa: Learning a Query Optimizer Without Expert Demonstrations (SIGMOD 2022)
 * Leveraging Query Logs and Machine Learning for Parametric Query Optimization (VLDB 2022)
+* Deploying a Steered Query Optimizer in Production at Microsoft (SIGMOD 2022)
 ## Query Execution
 ### Sort
 * The Case for a Learned Sorting Algorithm (SIGMOD 2020)